Josephine Baker

 Dan Priddle

-Dan is an urban forester working for Trees for Cities.
-He completed his Permaculture Design Course with Social Landscapes in 2018 and holds a Diploma in Applied Permaculture Design with the UK Permaculture Association.
-Click image to read more …
+Dan is the Urban Forest Manager for Trees for Cities.
+He completed his Permaculture Design Course in 2018 and holds a Diploma in Applied Permaculture Design with the UK Permaculture Association.

 Andrea Ferdinand